 Our work also relates to the growing literature on empirical tests of ambiguity models.
 Halevy (2007) analysed the validity of subjective expected utility, maxmin and the smooth model, by analysing preferences over compound lotteries and ambiguous lotteries.
 Conte and Hey (2013) estimated parametric versions of the subjective expected utility model, the smooth model, the rank dependent expected utility and the α -maxmin model.
-Baillon et al. (2015) concluded that prospect theory best explains ambiguity attitudes, in an experiment with positive and negative ambiguous lotteries4.
+Baillon et al. (2015) concluded that prospect theory best explains ambiguity attitudes, in an experiment with positive and negative ambiguous lotteries3.
 As far we are aware, ours is the first paper to check the empirical validity of ambiguity models by studying preferences over the timing of the resolution of ambiguous lotteries.

 Lastly, there exists a recent branch of the ambiguity literature that studies attitudes towards ambiguous information.
-Epstein and Halevy (2020) experimentally test the martingale property of Bayesian updating in an environment in which the likelihood of the outcome of a lottery is ambiguous and subjects also have ambiguity about the extent of the informativeness of the signal, by eliciting conditional and unconditional probability equivalents of the lotteries.
+Epstein and Halevy (2023) experimentally test the martingale property of Bayesian updating in an environment in which the likelihood of the outcome of a lottery is ambiguous and subjects also have ambiguity about the extent of the informativeness of the signal, by eliciting conditional and unconditional probability equivalents of the lotteries.
 Liang (2021) considers an experiment where the prior about the outcome of a lottery is risky and the informativeness (whether the signal is true or misleading) is uncertain, or vice versa.
 It also elicits certainty equivalents of conditional and unconditional lotteries.
-Kellner et al. (2020) look at how ambiguous information leads to changes in beliefs about the state of the world5.
-The approach of these three papers is very different to ours, as they do not study the aversion to
+Kellner et al. (2020) look at how ambiguous information leads to changes in beliefs about the state of the world4.
+The approach of these three papers is very different to ours, as they do not study the aversion to gradual resolution of uncertainty.
+The first two papers elicit conditional certainty or probability equivalents, thus, already doing away with the aversive nature that may be related to receiving the partial information, and in which we are most interested.
+In Kellner et al. (2020) subjects always receive partial information, so the authors do not study the possibility of aversion towards gradual resolution of uncertainty either.
+Shishkin and Ortoleva (2023) is the paper closest to ours in its motivation.
+They study the value of information in an experiment in which

-$^{^{3}}$ Dilation of priors is defined as the extension of the set of possible priors after receiving a signal (Seidenfeld, Wasserman, 1993).
+2Dilation of priors is defined as the extension of the set of possible priors after receiving a signal (Seidenfeld, Wasserman, 1993).

-4Other papers that evaluate ambiguity models are Andersen et al. (2009), Hayashi and Wada (2010), Abdellaoui et al. (2011), Ahn et al. (2014), Hey et al. (2014), Chew et al. (2017), Cubitt et al. (2020).
+3Other papers that evaluate ambiguity models are Andersen et al. (2009), Hayashi and Wada (2010), Abdellaoui et al. (2011), Ahn et al. (2014), Hey et al. (2014), Chew et al. (2017), Cubitt et al. (2020).

-5De Filippis et al. (2021) also study belief updating under ambiguity in a social environment.
+4De Filippis et al. (2021) also study belief updating under ambiguity in a social environment.